 Digital Wallets and App Integration

 Gone are the days of keeping track of flimsy paper cards that inevitably get lost in the abyss between your car seats.
 Modern automotive loyalty programs have gone digital, and this is a huge win for convenience.
-Most major chains now have dedicated smartphone apps that serve as the hub for your membership.
+Most major chains—think Jiffy Lube, Discount Tire, or Firestone—now have dedicated smartphone apps that serve as the hub for your membership.
 These apps are fantastic tools because they put all the information you need right at your fingertips.
-You can check your point balance in real-time, see how close you are to your next reward, and even browse a menu of services to see what you can "buy" with your points.